 Rooms at the Maritime Inn start from $129 per night, or at the Waterfront Inn starting from $169 per night.

 Local Hotels in Gig Harbor

 I also had the pleasure to enjoy the hospitality of the Inn at Gig Harbor.
-This interesting property seems to cater more toward conference and business travelers, but still had some wonderful touches: our room had an in-suite jacuzzi and was huge.
-The second room was what we affectionately dubbed “The Board Room” due to the large table in the room.
+This interesting property caters to conference and business travelers, but still had some wonderful touches.
+Our room had an in-suite jacuzzi and was huge!
+We affectionately dubbed the second part of our suite “The Board Room” due to the large table in the room.
 The lobby and staff were wonderful, and I loved looking at the historic photos on the walls throughout the property.